BOAT-ocean-acoustics/fundamentals/boat_tutorials/primers/codespaces.md

 <img width="1099" alt="NewNotebook" src="https://github.com/user-attachments/assets/944fa232-7cae-4f36-84dc-6594406b3762" />

-Run through cells of the `starter-notebook.ipynb` to test your set up.
+Run through cells of the `codespaces_start.ipynb` to test your set up.
 This will also install the necessary libraries.

 ---
 #### 6. Install Packages